AquaAuma/FishGlob_data/README.md

-# integrated_fishglob_surveys
+# FishGlob_data

 [![DOI](https://zenodo.org/badge/580133169.svg)](https://zenodo.org/badge/latestdoi/580133169)

-This repository contains the FishGlob s database, including the methods to load, clean, and process the public bottom trawl surveys in it.
+This repository contains the FishGlob database, including the methods to load, clean, and process the public bottom trawl surveys in it.
 The database is described in the manuscript, "An integrated database of fish biodiversity sampled with scientific bottom trawl surveys" by Aurore A. Maureaud, Juliano Palacios-Abrantes, Zoë Kitchel, Laura Mannocci, Malin L. Pinsky, Alexa Fredston, Esther Beukhof, Daniel L. Forrest, Romain Frelat, Maria L.D.
 Palomares, Laurene Pecuchet, James T. Thorson, P. Daniël van Denderen, and Bastien Mérigot.

 This database is a product of the CESAB working group, [FishGlob: Fish biodiversity under global change – a worldwide assessment from scientific trawl surveys](https://www.fondationbiodiversite.fr/en/the-frb-in-action/programs-and-projects/le-cesab/fishglob/).